 He also collaborated on Sally Edwards’ Heart Zone Training (Adams Media) and many pet books, including Myrna Milani’s Body Language and Emotion in Dogs and Body Language and Emotion in Cats, (Morrow/HarperCollins).
 His Prima/Crown book From Book Idea to Bestseller has helped thousands of aspiring writers get their work successfully published.
 A frequent speaker at writers’ conferences and workshops, Michael constantly promotes both his titles and those on which he has collaborated.
 His media contacts create feature articles in local and national newspapers and magazines as well as appearances on radio and television.

-–Roger Connors and Tom Smith, founders of Partners In Leadership and authors of New York Times bestsellers How Did That Happen, The Oz Principle and Change the Culture/Change the Game (previously Journey to the Emerald City).
+–Roger Connors and Tom Smith, founders of Partners In Leadership and authors of New York Times bestsellers How Did That Happen, The Oz Principle and Change the Culture/Change the Game.

 “Thanks go to our literary agent, Michael Snell.
 Michael guided us from book idea to published product—brainstorming with us over the proposal, the book‘s title (the words ‘the art of woo’ were spoken by him first), the contract, chapter titles, and other matters large and small.
 Mike is more than an agent; he is a true friend and partner.”